Adding OpenSSL Support for Android

 if (ANDROID) include(<path/to/android_openssl/CMakeLists.txt) endif()

-Alternatively, you can either use the Qt for Android variable ANDROID_EXTRA_LIBS to add extra libraries, mainly
+Alternatively, you can use the following project variable to add extra libraries, such as

 libssl.
 For QMake use: